gehoumi/terraform-google-ciscoasav-vm/README.md

-## SSH Authentication and Use Case Examples
+## Use Case Examples

 Functional examples are included in the [examples](https://github.com/gehoumi/terraform-google-ciscoasav-vm/tree/main/examples) directory, check it for further information.

 **Warning** If you use username and password for the deployment, the secret data will be stored in the raw state as plain-text and the secret can be displayed in console output.
 I recommend using an encrypted password as explain in [basic_example_2](https://github.com/gehoumi/terraform-google-ciscoasav-vm/tree/main/examples/basic_example_2)